Back By Popular Demand…

 What do workshops include?

+Styles from Blues, Americana, Folk, Celtic, Latin, Pop, Rock, and World Music.
 Breathing and musical warm up exercises.
-Identifying the key of our weekly ‘mystery’ song.
-Work on our chosen study pieces.
+How to identify the key of a ‘mystery’ song.
+Work on chosen study pieces.
 Focus on specific harmonica skills and techniques.
+Jamming.
 Q&A, advice and information exchange.
 We use a combination of harmonica tabs and standard notation, but you won’t need to read music in order to join in.
 All ability levels are welcome.

 How to sign up